AlexHusseini/options-alpha-toolkit/README.md

    - Implied Volatility (IV)
 3. Click "Add to Analysis" to add the option to the results table
 4. Results are automatically ranked by the selected metric
+5. Use "Update Metrics" to recalculate all options with a different metric

 ### Visualize Options Curve